geraldhinson/geraldhinson.github.io/_posts/2025-05-15-TheDaringApacheEscape.md

 Liz eventually found God despite all of the 'noise' she was forced to navigate along the way.
 That's another thing Jesus promised: That those who pursue God and refuse to be distracted - including by the religious who often make the 'finding' harder - those people always find God.

 Btw, the part of Liz's story that began with the panicked blurting of Apache was not a once and done.
 Not by a long shot.
 That experience was just chapter one.
-And, her rear-view mirror conclusion that I mentioned above?
-Well, as my Dad once told me, "Gerald, it's a long road that has no turns."
+And, her rear-view mirror conclusion that I mentioned above: To discount an entire group of God-followers?
+Well, stay tuned on that front because, as my Dad once told me, "Gerald, it's a long road that has no turns."

 Liz had to wait another 30+ years for chapter two.
 But, you do not.
 Just keep reading.
 I'll circle back with chapter two shortly.